ashhadrasool/sw_coding_test/readme.md

 # Objective

 Since we are a money transfer company this test will revolve around a (very) simplified transaction model.
-Our aim is to implement the methods listed in `com.smallworld.TransactionDataFetcher`, a component that allows us to get some insight into the transactions our system has.
+Our aim is to implement the methods listed in `com.smallworld.service.TransactionDataFetcher`, a component that allows us to get some insight into the transactions our system has.

 A battery of test transactions is stored in `transactions.json` that is going to be used as a datasource for all our data mapping needs.